 Incredibly durable and solid, despite their lightweight shape.
 The surgical plastic frames are unique and make them easy to wear.
-They also offer very little distortion.
+Very little distortion.

-Do not fold easily.
-On the more expensive side of the spectrum, but you are paying for quality.
+Don't fold easily.
+On the more expensive side of the spectrum, but you're paying for quality.

 Glasses feature sturdy frames, bright colors, and a metal case.
 They also have an undistorted view.
 The slim case and frame profile enable them to fit inside a pocket or purse with ease.